Michael Breen (author): Career

-Controversy

-Lawsuit

 On 25 December 2009, Breen wrote a satirical column in the paper which lampooned various South Korean public figures, including president Lee Myung-bak, singer Rain, and Samsung.
 Displeased with Breen's allusions to their corruption and arrogance, Samsung filed civil and criminal suits against him and the paper for libel.
 After an apology and after Breen told prosecutors during interrogation that the column was his own idea, the paper was dropped as a respondent, but the suit against Breen himself remained.
 One South Korean media outlet claimed that the entire column as an insult to the country of South Korea itself.
 Samsung dropped the civil suit after an apology by Breen.
 The criminal case went to trial but was thrown out by the judge on the grounds that there was "no victim."